Privacy, security + compliance

 You’re concerned about security.
 So are we.

-In keeping with best-practice security, all data at rest (in our databases) is stored encrypted.
-All data in transit (including login credentials and credit card details for paid entry awards) is protected using TLS 1.2 (https) by default, with 256 byte encryption key and SHA-256 signed certificates.
+In keeping with best-practice security, all data at rest (in our databases and media stores) is stored encrypted.
+All data in transit (including login credentials and credit card details for paid entry awards) is protected using TLS 1.2 (https) by default, with (AES)-256 bit encryption and SHA-256 signed certificates.

 Credit card data

 Award Force integrates directly with 3rd-party payment gateways for credit card payment handling on paid entries.